You want smart political talk without the meltdowns?

 And he said yes.

-So he he hasn't learned anything from this.
+So he hasn't learned anything from this.

-Um I I would assume that it's probably not far away.
+I would assume that it's probably not far away.

-You know, they're they're gifts from heaven.
+You know, they're gifts from heaven.

-We lost 162 kids, five to eleven to coronavirus.
+We lost 162 kids, 5 to 11, to coronavirus.

 Almost the exact same number die from the flu.

-My question is why would we then vaccinate when it's not impacting this particular demographic the way it is older people?
+My question is, why would we then vaccinate when it's not impacting this particular demographic the way it is older people?

-We've lost worldwide now over five million people, nearly a million people in the U.S. And my question is why would they do this?
+We've lost worldwide now over 5 million people, nearly a million people in the U.S.

 The main argument from Fauci about why we have to vaccinate kids is he says not enough adults are vaccinated.